 The Social Science Major is an interdisciplinary program useful for students with a general interest in the social sciences.
-The major complements a wide variety of minors in the social sciences as well as minors in communications, entrepreneurship, environmental studies, geographic information science, journalism, leadership, and military science.
+The major complements a wide variety of minors in the social sciences as well as minors in communications, entrepreneurship, sustainability and environmental policy, geographic information science, journalism, leadership, and military science.
 The major is also a flexible program useful for students who are changing their majors late in their undergraduate program.
 The Social Science major is similar to the social studies major, but does not lead to K-12 certification.
 Students will be assigned an advisor in their focus area or be advised by the Chair of the Social Science Council.

 Total: 37-38 semester hours

 plus one additional course in Economics (ECO) or Sociology (SOC) for 3 hours.

 This course is an introduction to human geography that provides geographical perspectives on population, the economy, politics, urbanization, and culture.
 This course may be offered in an online or hybrid format.
 This course may be offered as writing intensive.
 (University Program Group III-B: Studies in Social Structures)